ZEISS-PiWeb/PiWeb-Api/_pages/022-configuration.md

 {{ site.images['function-get'] }}  ```GetConfiguration```

-Parameter Name | Parmeter Type           | Parameter Description
+Parameter Name | Parameter Type           | Parameter Description
 ---------------|-------------------------|--------------------------------------------------
 token          | ```CancellationToken``` | Parameter is optional and gives the possibility to cancel the asyncronous call.